Muneer44/CloudHoneynet/README.md

 SecurityIncident (Sentinel Incidents) |	0
 NSG Inbound Malicious Flows Allowed |	0

-- The comparison of metrics between the environment's pre and post security enhancements over a 24-hour period demonstrates the effectiveness of the implemented security controls, resulting in zero incidents Post Security Enhancement.
+- The comparison of metrics between the environment's pre- and post-security enhancements over a 24-hour period demonstrates the effectiveness of the implemented security controls, resulting in zero incidents after the  Security Enhancement.
-- The Security Events (783) and Syslog (23) counts are identified as **false positives** originating from internal systems like (NT-Authority).
+- The Security Events (783) and Syslog (23) counts are identified as **false positives** originating from internal systems like NT-Authority.
 - Note: The absence of active users on these systems reduces threat visibility.
-Active users could probably attract more threats.
+The presence of active users could potentially attract more threats.
 ---
 <details>
 <summary><h1>🌟 Comprehensive Walkthrough</h1> </summary>